Irish Claim Top Spot In 2011-12 BIG EAST Preseason Poll|

 Oct.
 20, 2011

-For the first time in its 17-year membership in the BIG EAST Conference, Notre Dame has been selected as the outright No. 1 team in the annual BIG EAST preseason women's basketball poll, according to a vote of the league's 16 head coaches released Thursday morning during the 2011-12 BIG EAST Women's Basketball Media Day at the B.B.
+NEW YORK - For the first time in its 17-year membership in the BIG EAST Conference, Notre Dame has been selected as the outright No. 1 team in the annual BIG EAST preseason women's basketball poll, according to a vote of the league's 16 head coaches released Thursday morning during the 2011-12 BIG EAST Women's Basketball Media Day at the B.B.
 King Blues Club & Grill in New York City.

 In addition, Notre Dame junior guard Skylar Diggins (South Bend, Ind./Washington) was chosen as the BIG EAST Preseason Player of the Year, becoming just the second Fighting Irish player to earn that honor, and the first since fellow South Bend Washington High School graduate and Notre Dame All-American Jacqueline Batteast did so prior to her senior season (2004-05).